kresimirprlic/ckp-sn-query-editor/README.md

 Access settings via the gear icon:

 - **Theme picker** — switch between visual themes
+- **CMDB Diagram** — toggle "Show additional parent level (grandchild-of) in diagram" on or off.
+When on (default), the diagram fetches and displays a second level of parent hierarchy.
+When off, only the direct parent/child level is shown.
+This setting persists across sessions
 - **Reset Table Cache** — clears cached table metadata and reloads the extension (useful if table structures have changed)
 - **Fetch All Fields** — manually fetches and caches all fields for a specified table